Scaling Up Semi-supervised Learning with Unconstrained Unlabelled Data: Introduction

 In this paper, we propose a novel SSL approach called UnMixMatch, which can learn effective representations from unconstrained unlabelled data and effectively enable SSL to scale up using web-scale unlabelled data.
-UnMixMatch comprises three main components: (1) A supervised learner with hard augmentations: The hard augmentation module of UnMixMatch combines RandAug and MixUp to provide strong regularization for the supervised learner, which prevents overfitting on small labelled sets.
-(2) A contrastive consistency regularizer: The regularizer in UnMixMatch is a noise contrastive estimation loss (i.e. InfoNCE) \cite{simclr,infonce}, which learns the underlying representations of data by enforcing the model to produce consistent predictions under strong perturbations.
-(3) A self-supervised pre-text learning module: This component further improves the representations learned by UnMixMatch by providing additional self-supervision.
-Specifically, we include a pre-text task known as rotation prediction, where the model learns the data representations by predicting the degree of rotation applied to an unlabelled sample.
+UnMixMatch comprises three main components, which have some similarities to previous SSL methods but have been specifically modified and tailored toward the `scalability' criteria: (1) A supervised learner with hard augmentations: We introduce a new hard augmentation module that combines RandAug with MixUp to prevent overfitting on the small labelled set.
+The convention of using soft augmentations of the existing literature does not perform well when learning from unconstrained unlabelled data.
+(2) A contrastive consistency regularizer: The primary unsupervised learning component of our method involves a contrastive regularizer, which learns the underlying data representations by enforcing the model to produce consistent predictions under strong perturbations.
+In contrast to existing SSL methods, we do not regularize the class predictions, as the unlabeled set contains unknown classes.
+Instead, we enforce consistency in the predicted embedding space.
+(3) A self-supervised pre-text learning module: To further enhance the learned representations, we include a pre-text task called rotation prediction on the unlabelled data, where the model learns by predicting the degree of rotation applied to each sample.

 We conduct extensive research on four common datasets: CIFAR-10, CIFAR-100, SVHN, and STL-10.
 First, we re-implement and benchmark 13 recent semi-supervised methods with unconstrained unlabelled data, using ImageNet-100 as the unlabelled set.
 We find that existing methods experience performance degradation in unconstrained settings.
 In comparison, UnMixMatch outperformed existing methods by an average of 4.79\%.
 Additionally, UnMixMatch exhibits robust scaling capabilities regarding the size of the unlabelled datasets, as we observe an additional 5.61\% improvement when we increase the unlabelled data size by a factor of 10 (see Fig. \ref{fig:bannar}).
 Furthermore, we achieved state-of-the-art results in the open set SSL.
 Finally, we ablate each component of UnMixMatch and demonstrate the crucial role that each component plays in the performance.